Jan Gniński

-Jan Gniński (died c.1685) was a Polish diplomat, Treasurer of the Crown Court.
+Jan Gniński (died c.1685) was a diplomat for the Polish–Lithuanian Commonwealth, Treasurer of the Crown Court.
 He was Vice-Chancellor of the Crown from 1681, voivode of Malbork in 1681, governor from 1668 to 1680 of Chelm and was an MP in the Sejm.
 He participated in the Polish-Swedish wars and the Siege of Vienna (1683) and was known to be an Ambassador to Turkey.

 Jan Gniński was married to Dorota Jaskólska.
 They had five children: